This post is dedicated to Emily and Elise, who asked that I write about it.

 PL: "... ... ... snerdiverdiborkbork.
 We are not there today."

-Well okay then!
+Well, okay then!

-One quick google and then on to the next print shop!
+One quick Google and then on to the next print shop!
 Which was...okay, about two miles away.
 I was annoyed, it was below freezing cold with no sunshine, it was windy, but I was determined to get this done today.

 Riding through Celle isn't unpleasant.
 I crossed the Aller river, which is lovely to look at.
-Would be much lovelier if it weren't freezing and depressing right now, but whatever.
+Would be much lovelier if it weren't freezing and depressing right now.
 My route also hugged the perimeter of the old town, taking me along the street called "Nordwall" which now lies where the former north wall of the 16th century original city was.
-Still is actually- Celle's old town wasn't destroyed in the war, leaving an utterly charming 16th and 17th century villiage, complete with Renaissance castle, at it's heart.
+Still is actually; Celle's old town wasn't destroyed in the war, leaving an utterly charming 16th and 17th century villiage, complete with Renaissance castle, at it's heart.
 My route also took me past one of the oldest synagogues in Germany, spared by virtue of being attached to a leather factory.
 History here waltzes by and smacks me in the face pretty often, sometimes good, sometimes heartbreaking.

-In any case I arrived at the next print shop.
+In any case, I arrived at the next print shop.
 There was a plaque on the wall of the building.
 The print shop had a mail box out front.
 What they didn't have was a sign telling me where they were located in the building, while everyone else in the building did.
 And also they didn't have a doorbell when everyone else did.
 And also the door was locked and the lights were off.
-This was a Tuesday, y'all.
+This was a Tuesday.
 I walked around the building jumping up and down looking into windows.
 I concluded that this print shop had closed recently just hadn't taken down their stuff yet.

-Well okay then!
+Well, okay then!

 Next print shop.
-I'm sure they're more print shops in celle than this, but I was googling on a very slow 3G network on a phone set to English and no way was I biking all the way home to research more thoroughly and then going out again.
+I'm sure they're more print shops in Celle than this, but I was googling on a very slow 3G network on a phone set to English and no way was I biking all the way home to research more thoroughly and then going out again.
 So the next print shop I can find is... another two miles away.
 Lets do this.

 This leg of the bike ride is much more boring, taking me past fields along the edge of a major highway.
-There's nothing for a time, and then the only Mcdonalds in town appears on the horizon, signaling you are now in the neighboorhood of Altencelle, which is rather further from the rest of Celle than the name would have you believe.
+There's nothing for a time, and then the only Mcdonalds in town appears on the horizon, signaling you are now in the neighboorhood of Altencelle, which is rather farther from the rest of Celle than the name would have you believe.

 I pulled up to to the print shop.
 Locked the bike up.
 Noticed this place looks a little fancier than others.
 I walked in and was met with a swanky reception desk with offices and conference rooms sprawling out behind it.
 Begin to suspect this is not the print shop I'm looking for.
 A confused (at my presence) looking lady appeared and asked what I needed.
 Broken German/English smash up followed.
 Confused lady said "let me go see if I can find someone who can help you, come wait here."
 She brought me into... a posh conference room and left me there.
 For fifteen minutes.
 At this point I'm really thinking I have certainly made a big mistake and this is probably a high volume business printing firm.
 I contemplated slinking back out the door and disappearing.
-I didn't do this because it would be rude and also that lady was kind of scary and I didn't want to upset her.
-Finally the same lady returned and informed me that what I wanted was small and would just be too expensive.
-In the first thing to go right all day, she gave me an address of another, more appropriate print shop my googling had missed.
+I didn't do this because it would be rude and also that lady was scary and I didn't want to upset her.
+Finally, the same lady returned and informed me that what I wanted was small and would just be too expensive.
+In the first thing to go right all day, she gave me an address of another, more appropriate print shop which my googling had missed.

 Back to the bike!

-So I looked at all the post offices in the town and picked the one that would result in the least amount of pedaling in getting there and then getting back home.
+I looked at all the post offices in the town and picked the one that would result in the least amount of pedaling in getting there and then getting back home.
 It was...about 3.5 miles away.
 Um, I thought I was living in a small town?
 Do I not live in a place full of elderly folks and families because Hanover is *rightthere* and most every young childless person think's its the absolute end of the world to be stuck here?
 This is a town where you can't find a coffee shop open after 6pm (or on a Sunday, or holiday, or on random just because days because sometimes the shop feels like just not being open).
 I walk outside and run into people I know in this town.
 Turns out it's all much bigger when your main mode of transportation is a bicycle.

-So I biked to the post office.
+I biked to the post office.
 By this time it was 4:30, and when it's cloudy (which is almost always) 4:30 is nearly complete darkness at this time of year.
 So it was dark, cold, and I was biking to a part of town I'd never seen before.
 I got lost a couple of times.
 Finally, I made it!
 According to my map, the post office was somewhere in the courtyard of a small business park.
 Exhausted, I drug my bike up the steps, contemplating how odd it was to put the bike rack at the top of the steps instead of the bottom.
 I locked the bike and noticed the bike ramp that had been seven feet to my right.
 Huh.

 I turned around and saw....a post box.
 Not a post office.
 Just the box.
 Frustrated tears sprang to my eyes.
 I flapped my arms helplessly for a bit.
 I walked angerly in circles.
 I was getting this done TODAY!
 It had become a vendetta at this point.
 In some of my angry pacing I noticed something, a glimmer of hope...inside the convenience store there seemed to be a small desk with a bunch of pens and labels.
 Could it be?
 I walked inside and YES!
 The post office counter was inside the convenience store!
 I staggered to the desk and handed my package to the clerk who looked like Santa Claus.
 He started yammering at me cheerfully in German, and when I'm tired it's harder for me to follow, so I didn't get any of it.
 Apologetically, I said my stock phrase; "I'm sorry, my German is very bad."